 On a cold December day in 2020, after an exciting training day for one of our last PRISM trainees for 2020, we heard some long awaited news from Placenta Remedies Network.
-The FSA (Food Standards Agency) has reached a decision which has been long awaited in relation to the dossier of evidence handed to them in 2014 regarding consumption of human placenta and placenta products.
+The FSA (Food Standards Agency) has reached a decision which has been much needed in relation to the dossier of evidence handed to them in 2014 regarding consumption of human placenta and placenta products.
 From the FSA;

 Placenta is considered as a ‘food’ in line with the definition as provided in Article 2 Regulation (EC) No. 178/2002